jaysonruz/Serp_EDA_tool/README.md

 - Serapi API
   ( if not you can try downloading using other cheaper options or if time is not a concern maybe scrape using something like beautiful soup / selenium / etc)
 - Python 3
+- pyspark ( in case the data is too huge  , also run in cluster not local)